stsievert/adadamp/_sources/index.rst.txt

 This package provides a method founded in math to balance these two extremes.
 Balancing these two extremes means that **training will finished more quickly**.
-More detail can be found in the `Mathematical underpinning` and `Experiments` sections.
+More detail can be found in the :ref:`sec-math` and :ref:`sec-exps` sections.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   basics
+   getting-started
+   basic-usage
    math
    experiments
    api

 Indices and tables